-The Bu RT Index (Indeks Bulanan Rumah Tangga or Monthly Household Expenses Index) measures and tracks how much Indonesians pay for basic food items, compared to consumers in neighboring countries, based on supermarkets price.
-This comparison aims to show how much Indonesian families would have saved on basic food items, if food prices in Indonesia were as cheap as other countries.
+The Bu RT Index (Indeks Bulanan Rumah Tangga or Monthly Household Expenses Index) measures and tracks how much Indonesians pay for basic food items, compared to consumers in neighbouring countries.
+It is part of Hak MakMur campaign or Right to Prosper.
+This comparison aims to show how much Indonesian families would have saved on basic food items if they had bought them in neighbouring countries.

 Monitoring food prices is critically important for Indonesia.
-There are an estimated 28 million Indonesians living under the poverty line, plus an additional 68 million living dangerously close to it, which in total constitutes more than a third of the country’s population.
+There are an estimated 24.79 million Indonesians living under the poverty line, and based on March 2018 data, approximately 20.19% of the entire population remains vulnerable of falling into poverty, as their income hovers marginally above the national poverty line, which in total constitutes more than a third of the country’s population.
 Households in these groups spend 50-70% of their income solely on basic food items; therefore, the slightest movement in food prices will determine how much these people will get to eat.

 If food prices become too expensive, poor families are unable to cover their daily nutritional needs.
-This has serious consequences for Indonesian children; currently 29% of them aged 0-5 years suffer from chronic malnutrition.
-Malnutrition severely stunts early childhood development, and affects the ability of children to academically perform well and reach higher education levels.
+This has serious consequences for Indonesian children; currently, 27.67% of them aged 0-5 years suffer from chronic malnutrition.
+Malnutrition severely stunts early childhood development and affects the ability of children to academically perform well and reach higher education levels.
 In the long term, this means a population with low education and insufficient skills, further perpetuating cycles of poverty in Indonesia.

-The Index highlights how much money could have been saved by poor families, which could have been used to buy more food for family members, or used for other life necessities such as education or healthcare expenses.
-The Index also serves to inform and support government policies that ensure access to affordable quality food for Indonesia’s poor.
+The Index shows which food item is the most overpriced, which could help each household to plan their food expenditures accordingly and highlights how much money could have been saved by poor and vulnerable families, which could have been used to buy more food for family members, or used for other life necessities such as education or healthcare expenses.
+The Index is meant to empower Indonesian households so they will have a better understanding of where their hard-earned income goes every time they purchase their food.
+Lastly, the Index also serves to inform and support government policies that ensure access to affordable quality food for Indonesia’s poor.